 A traditional business term loan is a lump sum of capital that you pay back with regular repayments at a fixed interest rate.
 The “term” in “term loan” comes from its set repayment term length, which will typically be one to five years long.
-Most business owners use the proceeds of term loans to finance a specific, one-off investment for their small business.
+Most business owners, including dentists and physicians, use the proceeds of term loans to finance a specific, one-off investment for their small business.

 • Set payment structure

 • Suitable for a wide range of business purposes

 • Lower monthly payments than short-term loans

 Plenty of businesses, including dental practices and physician practices, can qualify for a traditional term loan—as long as you’ve been in business for a bit, have a good credit score, and are generating revenue.

 (See more on a term loan’s minimum qualifications below.)